ValentinPy1/TrendSearch/replit.md

 4. Click "Generate Report" - Vector database returns 20 semantically-related keywords (10 shown initially)
 5. View 6 metric cards and interactive 12-month trend chart
 6. Select keywords from table to view their trends
-7. Hover over keywords to copy, search, or delete them
+7. Hover over keywords to copy, search, or hide them
 8. Click "+ Show 5 more keywords" to expand the table (up to 20 keywords)
-9. Delete unwanted keywords to refine aggregate metrics
+9. Hide unwanted keywords to refine aggregate metrics (hidden keywords excluded from calculations)
 10. Click "History" to view all previous ideas and reports
 11. At the bottom of the page: Call-to-action linking to thepioneer.vc - "Validated an idea ?
 Let's help you launch it !"